 Four Zanesville officers promoted

-Scott Comstock achieved Lieutenant status.
-Brent McCutcheon, Kyle Brookover, and Derek Shilling were prompted to Sergeant.
+Brent McCutcheon, Kyle Brookover, and Derek Shilling were promoted to Sergeant.
+Zanesville Police Department Chief Tony Coury says this provided safety for Zanesville.

 Start the conversation, or Read more at Whiznews.com.